tylimbach/tylimbach/README.md

 ## Hi there 👋

 I'm Tyler.
-I'm a Software Engineer working in the trading industry who loves exploring new tech and industries.
+I'm a Software Engineer working in the trading industry who loves exploring new tech.

     🔭 I’m currently learning Rust, Graphics & GPU programming, and game development.
     🌱 My interests are far and wide.
 I love physics, math, biology, and AI.
 Pretty much all things science.